OwenLaRosa/joke-telling-app/README.md

 * Allow paid users to upload jokes
 * Implemented voting system.
 Enough downvotes get jokes removed.
 * Wrote unit and integration tests for the backend

+## Building and Running

+To run, download the zip file and open the folder in Android Studio.
+First, run "JokeServer" locally.
+Once the server is running, you can run the "app" module.
+Requires Android 4.0.4 Ice Cream Sandwich or later.